chihebnabil/linkfree/README.md

 # Developer Linktree

-A modern, customizable linktree application built with Next.js, perfect for developers and creators to showcase their projects, social links, and professional information.
+A modern, customizable linktree alternative built with Next.js, perfect for developers and creators to showcase their projects, social links, and professional information.

 ## ✨ Features